restlessmodem/c-world/README.md

 * With vertical resizing it can happen that fish end up outside of the console window.
 These fish are relocated to the coordinates  10,10.
 * The state of the fish and aquarium is saved over sessions but only if the application is exited by pressing 'q'.
 If you exit with  `Alt+F4` or by pressing X on the window your progress will be lost.
 * The probabilites can be easily modified with the constants at the top of the source code.
+* For tests and simulations the "tick" duration can be lowered.
 * Because the console cursor in moved around in the main thread, `cin` is not a valid method for getting the shortcut inputs. `_getch()` is used instead.
 * Sometimes the cursor of the windows console paints characters to the wrong location while moving.
 This is a known issue of the windows console.